Free Speech Clinic

 Discussion Over Division

-An innovative new program that matches Scalia Law students with another student with a different political ideology to have a conversation about their beliefs over a meal (provided by the Liberty & Law Center).
-Just launched for the Spring 2019 Semester, the program is currently only open to Scalia Law students.
+In Spring 2019, the Liberty & Law Center launched an innovative program that matches Scalia Law students, with differing political ideologies, for a conversation about their beliefs over a meal (provided by the Liberty & Law Center).
+The program is currently only open to Scalia Law students.